quanticsoul4772/zendesk-ai-integration/ENHANCED_REPORTS.md

 2. **Better Prioritization**: The executive summary and reorganized data help focus on the most critical issues
 3. **Actionable Insights**: Percentage values and contextual information help identify trends
 4. **Improved Communication**: Descriptive labels make it easier to discuss findings with non-technical stakeholders
+5. **Hardware Trend Analysis**: The component breakdown helps identify recurring hardware issues
+6. **Comprehensive High Priority View**: With up to 10 high-priority tickets displayed, nothing critical is missed

 ## Implementation Details

 The enhanced reporting is implemented in the `EnhancedSentimentReporter` class, which extends the functionality of the regular `SentimentReporter` class.

 The enhanced reporter shares the same methods and functionality but adds descriptive labels, contextual information, and reorganizes data for better clarity.

+The latest improvements include:
+- Component analysis with the `_extract_components` method
+- Extended high-priority ticket display (10 tickets instead of 5)
+- Better formatting of percentage values and metrics